 That is not money well spent.
 Hence, why I love experiences and often the kids will say they don’t want a Christmas present, but time with us.
 That’s so sweet.

 I remember one year they didn’t want gifts and together we decided to send money to Africa to buy chicken so we could help a whole family that way.

-DOWNLOAD a FREE How to save this Christmas printable if you want to write your list, set your budget and track your expenses.
+Get this Christmas printable if you want to write your list, set your budget and track your expenses.